January 26, 2018

 How you shape the message must change

-Many message designs are based on the traditional adoption life cycle – a smooth bell curve of customers progressing from innovators, early adopters, early majority, late majority, and laggards.
-But as Moore learned us (Crossing the Chasm, read cheat sheet here: http://bit.ly/2b13PjB), there are cracks – change of needs – between each phase of the cycle, whereby you cannot adopt the same messages applied during the previous phase.
+Many message designs are based on the traditional adoption lifecycle – a smooth bell curve of customers moving from Innovators, Early Adopters, Early Majority, Late Majority and Laggards.
+But as Moore taught us (Crossing the Chasm, read the cheat sheet here: http://bit.ly/2b13PjB), there are cracks – changes in needs – between each stage of the cycle where the same messages used in the previous stage cannot be adopted.

 Early adoptersEarly majority